top of page

 I experiment with composition, tonal structure and palette in my sketchbook before scaling up and

 refining on canvas.
-Each piece begins with texture gel and paste to create an interesting surface and establish the bones of the composition.
-I then build the image in transparent layers, working instinctively without references, aiming for interesting effects as one layer partially masks what has gone before.
-In order to keep the painting surface fresh and lively, my preferred medium for applying the first layers of a picture is acrylic, usually followed by further layers in oils to achieve the desired luminosity.
-The fast
+Each piece begins with textures, created with collage, gel medium or paste, to create an interesting surface and establish the bones of the composition.
+I then build the image in stages, working instinctively without references, aiming for interesting effects as one layer partially masks what has gone before.
+In order to keep the painting surface fresh and lively, my preferred medium is acrylic, built up in opaque and transparent layers to achieve the desired luminosity.
+The fast drying time of acrylic encourages me to work quickly, resolving marks and values instinctively, and avoiding overworking.

 You can see me at work in the video clip,